jhpyle/charts/README.md

   administrative user with another e-mail address and password, you can set `adminEmail` to the e-mail address for the account and set `adminPassword` to the password.
+* `exposeWebSockets`: default is `true`.
+If `false`, then websockets connections will be accepted through port 80 on the application servers.
+If `true`, then websockets connects will be accepted through port 5000.
+* `useAlb`: default is `false`.
+If you are deploying on Amazon Web Services and `inClusterNGINX` is `true`, then you can set `useAlb` to `true` and an Application Load Balancer will be created that will forward traffic to the NGINX Ingress Controller.
+If using the Application Load Balancer, you also need to set:
+    * `subnets` - set this to a comma-separated list of at least two subnet IDs.
+    * `certificateArn` - set this to the ARN of the SSL certificate you are using for your site.

 If you want to install a new version, first update your repository cache by running: